 Excel VBA Do Loop

-VBA Do loop, it is a set of instructions inside a sub procedure where code runs a specific number of times until the desired criteria is reached or any threshold is exceeded or safe to say that until a required data is obtained.
+VBA Do Loop is a set of instructions inside a sub procedure where code runs a specific number of times until the desired criteria reach or any threshold exceeds or safe to say that until obtaining the required data.

-While the loop works on logical results, it keeps running the loop back and forth while the test condition is TRUE.
-The moment the test condition returns FALSE, it will exit the loop.
+While the Loop works on logical results, it keeps running the Loop back and forth while the test condition is TRUE.
+The moment the test condition returns FALSE, it will exit the Loop.
 Loops are the heart of any programming language.
-In our articles, we demonstrate the importance of loops and ways of coding them.
+Our articles demonstrate the importance of loops and ways of coding them.
 In this article, we are showing you how to use Do Loop.

 How to use the VBA Do Loop?